cetz-package/cetz/src/draw/shapes.typ

   },)
 }

-/// Create a new path with one or more elments used as sub-paths.
+/// Create a new path with each element used as sub-paths.
 /// This can be used to create paths with holes.
+///
+/// Unlike `merge-path`, this function groups the shapes as sub-paths
+/// instead of concattenating them into a single continous path.
 ///
 /// ```typc example
 /// compound-path({